Country Living in a Cariboo Valley

 Dehydrating Food

 You could dehydrate lots of different types of fruits, vegetables and even meat.
-Once food is dehydrated it takes up a lot less room.
+Dehydrated food takes up a lot less room.

 That means extra freezer room for you to stock up on meat when it’s on sale.